The first time we spoke, you asked me some questions that felt invasive. I didn’t want that to happen again, so I avoided you after that point.

 Why didn’t I think of that before??

-It seems that I was so afraid of this, that when you asked me those questions when we met for the first time, the thought didn’t even cross my mind that I could decline to answer.
+It seems I was so afraid of this, that when you asked me those questions when we met for the first time, the thought didn’t even cross my mind that I could decline to answer.

 Addendum: Beliefs I have